 Education

 The mission of the department of education is to train empowered, empathetic educators.
-The vision of the department is our teachers inspire the next generation of students, particularly those in underrepresented groups, to pursue educational and STEAM career fields by connecting content knowledge to real world application, while creating a safe learning space for students.
+The vision of the department is our teachers inspire the next generation of students to pursue educational and STEAM career fields by connecting content knowledge to real world application, while creating a safe learning space for students.

 Most programs may be completed in four academic years, although you may wish to carry lighter course loads during the regular academic semesters.
 Admission to the university does not automatically qualify a student to participate in the professional component of the teacher education program.
 That participation is granted upon demonstration of a high level of academic and professional competence.
-To be admitted to certification programs, you must maintain a 3.0 GPA in your content and education courses; have received a DESE substitute certificate; and complete an interview with the department chair or designated faculty members.
+To be admitted to certification programs, you must maintain a 3.0 GPA in your education courses and a 2.5 GPA in your content courses; have received a DESE substitute certificate; and complete an interview with the department chair or designated faculty members.
 You must also have a cleared background check for any field experiences.

 The last semester of your certification program will be student teaching; all other coursework must be successfully completed to be eligible.
-You must pass the Missouri content exam or appropriate Praxis II exam before applying to student teaching.
+You must pass the appropriate Praxis II exam before applying to student teaching.
 For other guidelines for student teaching, please refer to the department handbook.

 All certification programs are approved by the Missouri Department of Elementary and Secondary Education.
 If you want to teach in another state, you should investigate the reciprocity regulations for educator licensure or certification.